 - Paper crafts

 Classic outdoor games like Hopscotch and Four Square are great choices for Grandma Camp.
 Perhaps you want to go with an Olympics theme and have off-the-wall competitions.
 Quirky sports like bocce or croquet are fun.
-I have a list of sporting equipment that I think is perfect for a grandparent's house.

 My grandchildren always enjoy treasure hunts, where one clue leads to the next until the final clue leads to a treat of some kind.
 I've devised some clues for outdoor treasure hunts and ones you can use if you have to move the treasure hunt indoors.